George Hainsworth: Post career

 In 1936, Hainsworth became a radio inspector with Dominion Electrohome Ltd. During World War II, he was a member of Kitchener's civil defence guard.
 In 1949, he was elected to Kitchener's city council.

 Hainsworth died in a head-on collision between his car and a light panel truck near Gravenhurst, Ontario, on Monday, October 9, 1950.
 Hainsworth was pronounced dead at the scene from several broken ribs which punctured his heart.
 Hainsworth was returning home from Val D'Or, Quebec, where he and his wife had visited their son Bill.
-He was 55.
-His funeral was held October 13 at St. Mark's Lutheran Church in Kitchener and the burial was at Woodlawn Cemetery.
+He was 57.
+His funeral was held October 13 at St. Mark's Lutheran Church in Kitchener and the burial was at Woodland Cemetery.